-Which is why I include canned peaches or fruit on my Ten Items in your Pantry Checklist and Printable.
+Which is why I include canned peaches or fruit on my Ten Items in your Pantry Checklist and Printable so we all can enjoy the taste of summer even when peaches are out of season!

 This recipe is very similar to my Blueberry Crumb Cake.
-I take a shortcut with this recipe and use a boxed cake mix, which is another one of my Cake Mix Baking Hacks.
-Take shortcuts when you when baking for your family!
+However, for this recipe, I take a shortcut and use a boxed cake mix, which is another one of my Cake Mix Baking Hacks.

 Helpful Kitchen Tools